ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 Before you change the storage-networking bandwidth ratio, evaluate your instance's network bandwidth requirements.
 Make sure that the new bandwidth allocation does not have negative effects on your instance’s network performance.
 {: important}

+The allocation does not change unless a volume is detached or attached to the instance.
+If you change the storage-networking bandwidth ratio, detach and reattach the data volumes for the new bandwidth allocation to be realized.

 ## Bandwidth allocation for attached volumes
 {: #attached-block-vol-bandwidth}

-To help ensure reasonable boot times, a minimum of 393 Mbps is allocated to the primary boot volume.
+To help ensure reasonable boot times, primary boot volume receives priority IOPS and a minimum of 393 Mbps bandwidth.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS and 393 Mbps.

 The remaining volume bandwidth is proportionally allocated between the attached data volumes.
-The allocation does not change unless a volume is detached or attached to the instance.
-If you change the storage-networking bandwidth ratio, detach and reattach the data volumes for the new bandwidth allocation to be realized.

-All attached volumes are assigned instance bandwidth proportional to their maximum throughput limit, where the sum of all volume bandwidth equals the overall volumes bandwidth.
+All attached volumes are assigned instance bandwidth proportional to their maximum throughput limit.
+Whether that throughput limit is calculated automatically by using a throughput multiplier (traditional profiles) or specified explicitly (defined performance profile) makes no difference.

 ### Throughput limit value of block volumes
 {: #block-vol-throughout-limit}